 I'm always on the hunt for easy recipes that are nourishing to feed my family and this one is by far a favorite.
 You only need 15 minutes to cook the squash on the stove, then blend the sauce ingredients together.
 It also makes for delicious leftovers that we pack as lunches to-go.

-And, if you haven’t made pasta dishes using vegetables yet, you are missing out!
-The squash gets super creamy when blended and gives a nice orange cheezy color to the sauce that’s super appetizing.
-It even tickles all of these boxed mac and cheese far away memories!
+And, if you haven't made pasta dishes using vegetables yet, you are missing out!
+Butternut squash is such a versatile vegetable and I use it a lot when making creamy squash soup for its amazing blended creaminess.
+It can also be used to make a creamy pasta sauce like in this recipe where the squash gives a nice orange cheezy color to the sauce that's super appetizing.

 Ingredients to make vegan butternut squash mac and cheese